guiambros/vidcat/README.md

 VidCat is a Bash script designed to streamline the process of concatenating multiple small video files into a single longer video, using `ffmpeg`.

-I created this to address my desire to watch [OMSCS lectures](https://omscs.gatech.edu/) on the go.
-I found distracting to watch dozens of 2-3min short episodes, on top of the issues that the proprietary mobile apps have in remembering basic preferences like watch speed, or the position you were when you last watched.
-Also, I wanted to be able to watch on my commute, and I frequently don't have connectivity (looking at you, NYC MTA).
+I created this to address my need to watch [OMSCS lectures](https://omscs.gatech.edu/) on the go.
+I found distracting to dabble with dozens of 2-3min short segments, on top of the issues that proprietary mobile players have in remembering basic preferences like play speed or your last position.
+Also, I wanted to be able to watch on my commute, and I frequently don't have connectivity, so I needed a truly offline option (looking at you, NYC MTA).

 VidCat supports features like:
 - Automatic concatenation of dozens/hundreds of videos into chapter-long videos that you can more conveniently watch